 In August 2019, the Company sold Series 1 Preferred Stock pursuant to the Offering.
-The Company has 10,000,000 authorized shares of preferred stock with a par value of \$0.01, of which the Company has designated 1,517,500 shares as Series 1 redeemable convertible non-voting preferred stock, 350,000 shares as Series 2 redeemable convertible non-voting preferred stock and 250,000 shares as Series 3 redeemable convertible non-voting preferred stock.
-There were 452,000 shares of Series 1 preferred stock issued and outstanding as of March 31, 2021.
-There were no shares of Series 2 or 3 preferred stock issued and outstanding as of March 31, 2021.
+The Company has 10,000,000 authorized shares of preferred stock with a par value of \$0.01 per share, of which the Company has designated 1,517,500 shares as Series 1 Preferred Stock, 350,000 shares as Series 2 Preferred Stock and 250,000 shares as Series 3 Preferred Stock.
+There were 452,000 shares of Series 1 Preferred Stock and no shares of Series 2 or Series 3 Preferred Stock issued and outstanding as of March 31, 2022.

-As of March 31, 2021, the Company classified the Series 1 Preferred Stock as mezzanine equity, as the Series 1 Preferred Stock is redeemable at the option of the holders upon passage of time, which is outside of the Company's control to prevent.
+As of March 31, 2022, the Company classified the Series 1 Preferred Stock as mezzanine equity, because the Series 1 Preferred Stock is redeemable at the option of the holders upon passage of time, which is outside of the Company's control to prevent.
+Subsequent adjustment of the amount presented in mezzanine equity to its redemption amount is necessary unless it is probable that the instrument will not become redeemable.

-The Series 1 Preferred Stock is not currently redeemable and is only redeemable upon a fundamental change in a redemption price.
+The Series 1 Preferred Stock is not redeemable at March 31, 2022, and is only currently redeemable upon a fundamental change in a redemption price.
 The Company does not believe a fundamental change is considered probable until it occurs.
-Subsequent adjustment of the amount presented in mezzanine equity to its redemption amount is unnecessary if it is not probable that the instrument will become redeemable.
-As (i) the Series 1 Preferred Stock is only redeemable upon a fundamental change, the occurrence of which is not probable, and (ii) the occurrence of Transition Date (defined below) is probable, the Company did not accrete the Series 1 Preferred Stock to its redemption amount.
+As (i) a fundamental change is not probable, and (ii) the occurrence of Transition Date (defined below) is probable, the Company did not accrete the Series 1 Preferred Stock to its redemption amount because it is probable the instrument will not become redeemable.